 We collect, receive, store, generate, use, transfer, disclose, make accessible, dispose of, share, and otherwise process (Process or Processing) data about consumers, including personal information or personal data, and other confidential or proprietary information, for various purposes, including legal, marketing, and other business-related purposes.
 Cyberattacks, denial or degradation of service attacks, ransomware attacks, business email compromises, account takeover attacks, malware, viruses, social engineering (including phishing), identity theft, fraudulent payment requests, and other malicious online and related activities are prevalent in our and our customers' and partners' industries and continue to increase.
 Advances in computer and software capabilities and increasing sophistication of hackers have increased these and other risks that we and our service providers and partners face.
-We and our service providers and partners face and advanced persistent threat intrusions.
-We may not be able to anticipate or to implement effective preventive and remedial measures against all threats, and we cannot guarantee that the security protocols, network protection mechanisms, and other security breaches or incidents, service degradation or interruptions, system failures and other impacts on the integrity and availability of systems, data loss, theft, or other unauthorized Processing, or other material adverse consequences.
-Our security measures, and those of companies we may acquire and our third-party service providers and partners, could fail or may be insufficient, resulting in interruptions or other data that we or our service providers or partners face or our our customers' data or other other service providers or partners frocessing of our or our customers' data or other data that we or our service providers or partners face.
+Geopolitical tensions and conflicts may also increase these risks.
+We and our service providers and partners may experience attacks, unavailable or degraded systems, and unauthorized access to or other Processing of data due to these risks and various others, including employee error or malfeasance, theft or misuse, attacks by nation-state and affiliated actors, and advanced persistent threat intrusions.
+We may not be able to anticipate or to implement effective preventive and remedial measures against all threats, and we cannot guarantee that the security protocols, network protection mechanisms, and other security measures that we have integrated into our systems, networks, and physical facilities, nor our recovery systems, will be adequate to prevent, detect, or address security breaches or incidents, service degradation or interruptions, system failures and other impacts on the integrity and availability of systems, data loss, theft, or other unauthorized Processing, or other material adverse consequences.
+Our security measures, and those of companies we may acquire and our third-party service providers and partners, could fail or may be insufficient, resulting in interruptions or other disruptions to systems or the loss of, or unauthorized disclosure, modification, use, unavailability, destruction, or other Processing of our or our customers' data or other data that we or our service providers or partners Process.